ræf-ish • Hear it!

 Part of Speech: Adjective

 Meaning: 1.
 Vulgarly showy, cheap and tacky, tawdry.
 2. Rakish, devilishly attractive, seductively disreputable with a 'devil-may-care' attitude.

 Notes: Today's adjective is subject to the usual adjectival variations, an adverb, raffishly and a noun, raffishness.
 Look out for the double F and you should have no trouble with the spelling of this word.

-Word History: Today's Good Word was borrowed from Swedish rafs "rubbish, rags", which also turns up in the rhyme compound riff-raff.
-Raff also means "a large number, a collection" but when it returned to US English in the 50s, it was most often pronounced raft by folk etymology, the tendency for speakers to convert unfamiliar words to familiar ones.
+Word History: Today's Good Word was based on Swedish rafs "rubbish, rags", which also turns up in the rhyming compound riff-raff.
+Raff also means "a large number, a collection", but when it returned to US English in the 50s, it was most often pronounced raft by folk etymology, the tendency for speakers to convert unfamiliar words to familiar ones.
+This is all we know about raffish.
 (Katy Brezger is to be thanked for suggesting today's intriguing word; she knows a raff of them.)